ilovepku/sean-lee-portfolio/src/pages/projects/txtbtz-scrapy.md

 - No previous Python or web scraping experience
 - High number of data entries and media files to be scraped
-- Multiple levels of one-to-many related information to be scraped
+- Multiple levels of one-to-many relationship data to be scraped
 - Client wanted scraped data stored in a database for various future uses
 - Target is a poorly coded goverment website with bad labeling for most of the data fields
 - Tight time schedule of one week